 “Ah yes, well, not exactly; that is . . . .
 At any rate, she is quite dead, and no longer cause for feminine jealousy.
 I will explain her role in our arrangement later.”

 Then I recovered myself and went on in better form.

 “Why, certainly,” I said.
-“I’m waiting because I expect no more than a very trivial reciprocation for my once-in-a-lifetime offer to prolong your life, so frivolous that I couldn’t in good conscience allow its verbal specification to distract you from your undiluted pleasure at meeting a handsome and eloquent benefactor such as this humble individual; indeed, a request scarcely worth reviewing before you sign this standard rescue contract.”
-I watched her begin another long drink and continued speaking as I reached into my robe pocket and drew forth the neatly rolled page.
+“I’m waiting because I expect no more than a very trivial reciprocation for my once-in-a-lifetime offer to prolong your life, so frivolous that I couldn’t in good conscience allow its verbal specification to distract you from your undiluted pleasure at meeting such a handsome and eloquent benefactor; indeed, a request scarcely worth reviewing before you sign this standard rescue contract.”
+I watched her begin another long drink and continued speaking as I reached into my robe pocket and drew forth the neatly rolled pages.
 “You need only promise to offer your young body to your new owner and serve his every whim till the end of your days, on penalty of very certain death, in which event you are required to bequeath me your hair and, should there be a necessity, the upper part of your skull to which it will be attached.”

 She sputtered a mouthful of water far enough to reach the hem of my robe.